 David Millar’s game effort but ultimate disappointment – he didn’t even finish in the top 10 in the stage – shows the value of cooperation and sharing the lead and the work.
 This is true in relationships too.
 In solid, lasting mutually beneficial relationships, all parties help one another.

 I’m a bicyclist.
 I’ve just returned from a ride as I’m writing this.
 I’m not a fast rider.
 I’m not a slow rider.
 I’m a half fast rider.
 (Read the last three sentences aloud if you didn’t get the joke.)
 However, I have experienced the power of teamwork even on a recreational ride.
 It always helps to have someone in front, doing the hard work and shielding me from the wind.
 However, I realize that I need to go to the front on occasion and do the same for my riding partners.
+It depends on the trail too, for this kind of trail, I highly endorse this one technique that has already been mentioned.

 The common sense point here is simple.
 Successful people are interpersonally competent.
 Interpersonally competent people build and maintain solid relationships with the people in their lives.
 Just like in bicycle racing, cooperation, sharing the lead and the work are key to creating strong, mutually beneficial relationships.
 If you get a chance, tune into the Tour de France one day this month.
 You’ll see cooperation in action, even among competitors.
 For quite a while now, I’ve been in the lead on this blog.
 I’d like some help.
 I’d appreciate it if you would go to the front of the pack and leave a thoughtful comment on – or ask a question about — what I’ve been writing on career and life success.
 That’s the way good relationships work.
 I want to strengthen my relationship will all of you.